Coloring ideas for Leopard

 Add a jungle, tree, or savanna background to complete your scene, and don’t forget those fierce but friendly eyes!

-On the back of the page, why not try writing some fun facts about the leopard, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the leopard, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Leopard?